 Two talkbacks were held for high school and college groups where participants could learn more about the play, the historical context of the figures present (including several Romantic poets), the process and what it takes to create live theater.

 A talkback took place with both students and general audience to discuss feminism, alternative sexualities, postcolonialism, British theater and issues of race and gender.
 Additional insight was provided about playwright Caryl Churchilll and general theater creation practices.

 Two talkbacks were held during the run of the show, which was also part of the Art & Spirituality festival, to talk about loss, grief, the sacred text and the creation of theater.

 A talkback was held with students and general audience to discuss the horror genre, Bram Stoker and the many incarnations of his famous story as well as to provide insight into what it takes to create theater.

 A talkback was held, including visiting playwright Steve Patterson, to discuss the events and historical persons of the play, journalism and the Vietnam War, as well as providing general knowledge on creating theater.

 A talkback was held to solicit feedback from the audience, discuss the play and to provide insight into what it takes to create and produce theater on a small budget.

 Christie in Love/One for the Road

-Talkbacks were held during this first Jobsite production to solicit feedback from the audience, ask them questions as to what the felt was missing from local theater, to discus the play and provide insight into a new company producing for the very first time.
+Talkbacks were held during our first production to solicit feedback from the audience, ask questions as to what they felt was missing from local theater, and to discuss the play and provide insight into a new company producing for the first time.